everlastday/racechip-ua/wp-content/plugins/fancybox-for-wordpress/readme.txt

 * Moved images to /img/ folder

+== Upgrade Notice ==

+= 3.0.5 =
+Fixes the Revert options button and wrong version number on settings page.
+Also updates links in settings page and readme file.

 == Installation ==

 1. Upload the `fancybox-for-wordpress` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. That's it, [FancyBox](http://fancybox.net/) will be automatically applied to all your image links and galleries.
+3. That's it, FancyBox will be automatically applied to all your image links and galleries.
 4. If you want to customize a bit the look and feel of FancyBox, go to the Options Page under General Options in the WordPress Admin panel

 == Screenshots ==

 1. Simple example of fancybox on a post.
-[Live demo here](http://plugins.josepardilla.com/fancybox-for-wordpress/)
+[Live demo here](http://blog.moskis.net/2012/01/20/teclado-apple-en-windows-7/)
 2. Basic settings on Options Page in the Admin Panel.
 This makes it very easy to customize the plugin to your needs

 == Frequently Asked Questions ==

-You can find a FAQ section ay [plugins.josepardilla.com](http://plugins.josepardilla.com/fancybox-for-wordpress/faq/).
+**- There was a vulnerability detected in versions 3.0.2 and lower, is my site in danger?**

+This vulnerability was patched in version 3.0.3.

+An additional change was introduced in version 3.0.4 to make sure that the malicious code can't be printed to visitors even if it still remains in the database.

+If you think your site might still be using a vulnerable version of the plugin please log in to your WordPress admin panel, disable the plugin and clear any cache if your site uses a cache system.

+If you wish to continue using the plugin, check that the plugin is updated to the latest version from your admin panel and enable it.
+Then check the plugin's settings page and make sure there's no abnormal code in any of the fields, especially on the Extra Calls tab.
+If you are not sure about the code you see in the settings please use the Revert to Defaults button at the bottom of the settings page.

+If you think your site might be compromised in any other way check this guide: [WordPress Codex - FAQ My site was hacked](http://codex.wordpress.org/FAQ_My_site_was_hacked).

+**- Is the FancyBox script vulnerable or unsafe?**

+No, there's nothing wrong with the actual FancyBox script that i know of.

+The vulnerability detected in versions 3.0.2 and lower of the "FancyBox for WordPress" plugin was limited to the plugin itself.
+Other FancyBox plugins or manual implementations of FancyBox are unrelated to this issue.